Generative Engine Optimization (GEO): What you need to know

 SEO is shifting.
 With AI-generated results now appearing in places like Google’s Search Generative Experience, zero-click searches (where answers are shown directly on the results page) are happening more often.
 That’s making traditional SEO metrics like click-through rate and bounce rate harder to interpret.

 SEO remains essential for visibility in search engines, where curious minds still seek in-depth articles, product pages, and long-form, evergreen content.
-Even with growth, AI chat platforms represent just a small fraction compared to Google’s traffic volume
+AI platforms like ChatGPT or Claude don’t yet rival Google in traffic, but they’re increasingly influential in early research, ideation, and product discovery, especially in professional and technical domains.

 GEO is not meant to fully replace SEO, but it’s likely to reshape how we think about our digital marketing strategies.
 Consider the stakes: if your content isn’t built for AI consumption, it may stop being surfaced, regardless of how well it ranked last year, or even last quarter.
 Over time, your GEO and SEO strategies must work in tandem, ensuring what you bring to audiences is high quality and written with intention.